-The Physical Education program offer courses that support the minor program in sport coaching.
-This is an integrative programs that includes coursework from the Department of Education, and the Physical Education program.
-Please refer to the education section of the catalog for more information regarding these program.
+The Physical Education program offers courses that support the minor program in sport coaching.
+This is an integrative program that includes coursework from the Department of Education and the Physical Education program.
+Please refer to the Education section of the catalog for more information regarding these programs.